How to Buy a House in 21 Steps [The 2020 Complete Guide]

 - A refundable deposit when you sign the contract of $1,000 to $10,000 (usually $1,000);

-A building and pest inspection is completed after signing the contract.
+A building and pest inspection is completed after signing the contract and is done by two separate experts.

-Book this in as soon as you can and aim to be at the house when the inspection is happening.
+Book this in as soon as you make an offer and be there when the inspection is happening so you can ask questions.

-Applying for a home loan – the personal and financial information you need to provide
+What personal and financial information you need to provide to apply for a home loan

 By this point, you would have already met your mortgage broker face to face so you’ll have an idea of what you need to do to apply for a home loan.